-Jamie O’Hanlon is a North Attleboro native who lives there with her husband Ryan and their five daughters.
-Their connection to heart disease is through their fourth daughter, Scarlett who was born with a rare cardiac defect called Pulmonary Atresia with Intact Ventricular Septum.
+Jamie O’Hanlon is a North Attleboro native living there with her husband, Ryan and their five daughters.
+Their connection to heart disease is through their fourth daughter, Scarlett, who was born with a rare cardiac defect called Pulmonary Atresia with Intact Ventricular Septum.
 Essentially, she had no blood flow from the heart to the lungs at birth.